We are open daily. Click here for opening times, prices etc.

 Portsmouth’s D-Day Museum is Britain’s only museum dedicated solely to covering all aspects of the D-Day landings in Normandy, France, on 6 June 1944.
 D-Day was a turning point in the Second World War, and a moment when the course of world events depended on the Allied troops taking part.

 Queen Elizabeth The Queen Mother opened the Museum in June 1984, on the 40th Anniversary of D-Day.
 The Museum’s centrepiece is the magnificent Overlord Embroidery.
-At 272 feet (83 metres) in length, this is the world’s longest embroidery of its kind, and the Twentieth Century equivalent of the Bayeux Tapestry.
+At 272 feet (83 metres) in length, this is one of the world’s longest embroideries, and the Twentieth Century equivalent of the Bayeux Tapestry.
 It was commissioned by Lord Dulverton of Batsford (1915-92) as a tribute to the sacrifice and heroism of those men and women who took part in Operation Overlord.
 Designed by artist Sandra Lawrence, the Embroidery took five years to complete.
 An accompanying multi-language audio commentary brings the events of the Embroidery to life.

 Within the Embroidery gallery is the audio-visual theatre, where archive film footage, music, wartime images and the words of those who lived through it combine to evoke the atmosphere of World War II.
 Extensive displays of personal memorabilia, maps, uniforms, vehicles and other historic artefacts complete your visit to the D-Day Museum.